 I also do art work-both paintings and sculpture.
 My work can be seen at the Chris Sorensen Studio, 2205 S. Van Ness in Fresno or by appointment.
 For samples of my artwork click here.

 Brief Biographical Blurb:

 Robert Levine is a Professor of Psychology and former Associate Dean of the College of Science and Mathematics at California State University, Fresno where he has won national and international awards for his research, teaching and writing.
 He has served as a Visiting Professor at Universidade Federal Fluminense in Niteroi, Brazil, at Sapporo Medical University in Japan, Stockholm University in Sweden and, most recently, as a Fellow in the Institute of Advanced Study at Durham University in the UK.
 He is outgoing President of the Western Psychological Association and a Fellow in the American Psychological Association.
 He has published many articles in professional journals as well as articles in trade periodicals such as Discover, American Demographics, The New York Times, Utne Reader, and American Scientist.
 His book, A Geography of Time (Basic Books/Perseus), was the subject of feature stories around the world, including Newsweek, The New York Times Magazine, CNN, the BBC, ABC's Primetime, NPR's All Things Considered and Radio Lab.
 It has been translated into eight languages.
 His book, The Power of Persuasion: How We're Bought and Sold (John Wiley & Sons), has also been translated into eight languages.
-His latest book, Stranger in the Mirror, will be published next year by Princeton University Press.
+His latest book, Stranger in the Mirror (new, revised edition), will be published this Fall by The Press at California State University, Fresno.